hans-naert/SensorTag/README.md

 4. prompt to enable bluetooth
 5. request fine location
 6. start and stop ble scan - found devices shown in logcat
+7. readme.md file
+8. min sdk set to 23
+9. add ble scanning
+10. use cardview for found bluetooth devices
+11. merge of remote readme.md into main
+12. add onclick on recyclerview items
+13. start a new activity when a device is selected
+14. viewbinding in recyclerviewer adapter
+15. read temoerature out of barometer characteristic